 We’ve all danced around our kitchens fantasizing about being the next food network diva (I mean some of them are so boring, a log could be more entertaining).
 Personally, I’m convinced they are missing a market.
 Sunny is close, as she cooks for herself and friends often entertaining.
 Brian Boitano would be close too if he were a little younger, as he caters to crowds.

-The scene food network is missing is the girls who are still in college, not married, don’t have kids, are on the highway to the career of their dreams that want to be the hostest with the mostess.
-The girls that have pink crap plastered on their walls, photos of their high school prom and sorority sisters tucked away everywhere, match their overpriced bras with their over priced panties, spend 45 minutes doing their makeup just to slap sweats that say juicy acrossed their bums to trek to class as if they woke up that way.
+The scene food network is missing is the girls who are still in college, not married, don’t have kids, are on the highway to the career of their dreams that want to be the hostess with the mostest.
+The girls that have pink crap plastered on their walls, photos of their high school prom and sorority sisters tucked away everywhere, match their overpriced bras with their over priced panties, spend 45 minutes doing their makeup just to slap sweats that say juicy across their bums to trek to class as if they woke up that way.

-Well, I’m not one of them, but in my magical dream world I could be the hostess of the food network show that did.
+While I’m not one of them, in my magical dream world I could be the hostess of the Food Network show that did.
 The young crowd that wants to be sophisticated and still end the night too drunk to remember what really happened.

 Chicken Manicotti – adapted from myrecipes.com

 4 cups finely chopped cooked chicken

 1 (10-ounce) package frozen chopped spinach, thawed and well drained